 Life insurance companies are not messing around.
 A background check may also be made inquiring into any:

 The more life insurance coverage you apply for the more information about you the underwriter will seek.
 The key is to be as honest as possible but to also be prepared.
 The last thing you want is to be declined for life insurance.
-Speaking of being prepared, this next section will deal with getting ready for your life insurance exam.

 Why should I be concerned with what a life insurance exam tests for?